Ozark Mountains Spotlight: "Mountain Music Highway 66"

 Location: Timberlane Ranch, Alberta Mountain, Leslie, Arkansas – Arkansas Highway 66 (The Mountain Music Highway)

-Here on Alberton Mountain, on Music Highway 66, it is famous not only for its scenic beauty but for the profound musical legacy that runs through it.
+Let's celebrate the Musical Legacy of Arkansas' Mountain Music Highway.
+66 is famous not only for its scenic beauty but also for the profound musical legacy that runs through it.
 This is the same Highway 66 that folk legend Jimmy Driftwood once lived on, near Fox Mountain, right between Leslie and Mountain View in the small town of Timbo in Stone County.
 He taught school in

-Timbo and bought a 150-acre farm there in 1947.
+Timbo and he bought a 150-acre farm there in 1947.
 My own home lies in Searcy County, and just across the road, the musically gifted Weedy family resides.
-Not far from here, in Oxley, is a well-known fiddle player named Nathan Dodds.
+Not far from here is a well-known fiddle player, Nathan Dodds, who is renowned in Mountain View and often plays the fiddle at the Leslie Ozark Heritage Arts Center and throughout the Ozarks.
 Further along the highway towards Mountain View, there are other families involved in music.
-Whichever direction you head—from Fox to Timbo to Big Flat—you’ll find musicians, farmers, and families whose roots in this land go back to the 1700s.
-Jimmy Driftwood began teaching around age 17 (~1924).
-He wrote his first song around the age of 12 and reportedly wrote his first poem at the age of eight.
+Whichever direction you head—from Leslie to Timbo or Mountain View to Calico Rock—you’ll find musicians, farmers, and families whose roots in this land go back to the 1700s.
+Jimmy Driftwood Began teaching: Around age 17 (~1924), Jimmy Driftwood wrote his first song around the age of 12.
+He also reportedly wrote his first poem at the age of eight.
 His song, "The Battle of New Orleans," was written in 1936 to help his students learn history.

 On January 8, 1815, Maj.
 Gen. Andrew Jackson's hastily assembled army won the day against a battle-hardened and numerically superior British force.
 The resounding American victory at the Battle of New Orleans soon became a symbol of American democracy triumphing over the old European ideas of aristocracy and entitlement.
 The battle was the last major armed engagement between the United States and Britain.